wpendl99/.github/profile/javascript/objectClasses/objectClasses.md

 ## Inheritance

-Classes can be extended by using th `extends` keyword to define inheritance.
+Classes can be extended by using the `extends` keyword to define inheritance.
 Parameters that need to be passed to the parent class are delivered using the `super` function.
-Any functions defined on the child that have the same name as the parent override the parents implementation.
-The parent's functions can be explicitly accessed using the `super` keyword.
+Any functions defined on the child that have the same name as the parent override the parent's implementation.
+A parent's function can be explicitly accessed using the `super` keyword.

 ```js
 class Person {